 All Vehicles, including vehicles with attached trailers, must park completely within defined parking spaces and not extend beyond a marked space into traffic lanes, or otherwise interfere with traffic.
+All trailers must have an uncovered license plate.

 Parking is ALWAYS prohibited in the launch ramp area.